cabouman/mbirjax/docs/source/usr_api.rst

 ------------------

 See the :ref:`Primary Parameters <ParametersDocs>` page for a description of the primary parameters.
-Parameter handling is inherited from :ref:`ParameterHandlerDevDocs`, with the following primary methods.
+Parameter handling uses the following primary methods.

 .. autosummary::